yuval-ro/guides/ohmyposh/ohmyposh.md

 OMP offers various features, including:

-0. Themes: It comes with a collection of pre-configured themes that you can choose from, allowing you to customize the appearance of your prompt.
+1. Themes: It comes with a collection of pre-configured themes that you can choose from, allowing you to customize the appearance of your prompt.

-0. Segments: OMP allows you to add segments to your prompt, such as displaying the current Git branch, the current directory, or the status of your Git repository.
+1. Segments: OMP allows you to add segments to your prompt, such as displaying the current Git branch, the current directory, or the status of your Git repository.

-0. Customization: You can further customize your prompt by modifying the themes, creating your own custom themes, or adding and configuring segments according to your preferences.
+1. Customization: You can further customize your prompt by modifying the themes, creating your own custom themes, or adding and configuring segments according to your preferences.

-0. Compatibility: OMP is designed to work with various shells, including PowerShell, PowerShell Core, Windows Terminal, and more.
+1. Compatibility: OMP is designed to work with various shells, including PowerShell, PowerShell Core, Windows Terminal, and more.

-Please note that OMP is primarily focused on PowerShell, and if you are using a different shell, there might be alternative prompt customization frameworks available specific to that shell.
+Note that OMP is primarily focused on PowerShell, and if you are using a different shell, there might be alternative prompt customization frameworks available specific to that shell.

 ## Sources
 * https://ohmyposh.dev/docs/installation/windows